 After I finished writing K-9 DEFENSE, I took a break to create a book in a different series, but I pitched several more K-9 Alaska series stories to my editor.
 I wanted each book to showcase a different type of dog – different breeds, different specialties, different personalities.

-Finally, I’m working on the fourth book in the series now.
-It’s not yet titled, but will release in July 2021.
+Then came K-9 HIDEOUT (coming in July 2021).
 The story features the first K-9 for the Desparre police department.
 Throughout many of the earlier books, one of the officers has been requesting to start a K-9 unit.
 He was always turned down, because of budgeting concerns.
 But finally, he gets his wish and Alaskan Malamute Sitka starts work as a dual-purpose dog.
 That means she’s trained in both patrol work and tracking.
 Like my heroine jokes in the story, patrol work doesn’t mean she’s writing tickets with her big paws.
 Instead, she can help provide security, or “bark and detain” a suspect until her partner can slap on the handcuffs, or clear a building.
 Many departments – including Desparre – don’t have the money for crucial supplies for their K-9s.
 In the real world, there are nonprofit groups that help supply these K-9s with special stab- and bullet-proof vests; in my story, my hero shells out the money to protect his partner.
 And it may come in handy when the two of them take on a determined stalker.
 (Quick spoiler: all the dogs in my books survive the stories!
 I consider them as crucial to a “happily ever after” as having my hero and heroine connect!)

 Will this fourth book in the series be the end of my K-9s?
-Probably not.
-In fact, as I write this book, I already have an idea for a fifth story, involving a Search and Rescue dog (and luckily, I’ve already done some hands-on training with this type of K-9)…
+Nope!
+In fact, I just sold two more books in the series, involving a drug detection dog and a Search and Rescue dog (and luckily, I’ve already done some hands-on training with this type of K-9)…